GoHypernet/hypernet-protocol/digital-payments.md

 integrates Connext's [Vector](https://github.com/connext/vector) payment channel engine to enable fast, secure, microtransactions, with minimal user intervention.
 On the merchant side, adopters expect a similarly refined onboarding process.
 The Hypernet Protocol stack offers merchant developers a flexible platform that can adapt to the idiosyncratic requirements of their particular business, and tools to streamline software integration.
-Meeting these needs has led to the development light-weight developer abstraction layer and an accompanying user interface component library.
-Developers are isolated from the particulars of Layer 2 scaling protocols and are presented with a small set of function calls bundled together in an npm package that looks familiar to those who have used a traditional payment service provider SDK.
+Meeting these needs has led to the development of a light-weight developer abstraction layer and an accompanying user interface component library.
+Developers are isolated from the particulars of layer 2 scaling protocols and are presented with a small set of function calls bundled together in an npm package that looks familiar to those who have used a traditional payment service provider SDK.

 All functionality related to the Hypernet Protocol can be accessed via the use of the [Hypernet Core](/packages/hypernet-core) package.